 Tor Browser for Android has been officially launched with tons of privacy-focused features.

-The primary user-base of Tor browser includes privacy-focused users, journalists, activists, and cybercriminals who need to keep their identities hidden from government surveillance and/or detection.
+The primary user base of the Tor browser includes privacy-focused users, journalists, activists, and cyber criminals who need to keep their identities hidden from government surveillance and/or detection.
 The Tor browser hides the IP addresses of users to let them browse the internet anonymously.
 This is achieved via a network of encrypted servers that can use multiple intermediate links for dispersing the web requests.

 However, the browser isn’t truly foolproof and users are still required to be careful while surfing the web.
 Tor only creates a somewhat safer environment in comparison to other browsers.